Skip to Content

 Olympic Peninsula, Washington

-This 350-square-foot cabin is a small perch for its occupant.
-The cabin is raised up above the landscape with a view out onto the Sol Duc River.
-The cabin is located in one of the few temperate rainforests of the world, and “rainforest” here means wet and rather cold, as opposed to wet and hot.
-Putting the cabin on stilts protects it from the clammy dampness and occasional flooding.
+This 350‑square‑foot cabin provides a small perch, raised above the landscape with views onto the Sol Duc River.
+Located in a temperate rainforest—which here means wet and rather cold, as opposed to wet and hot—lifting the cabin protects it from both clammy dampness and occasional flooding.

 The owner is an avid steelhead fisherman, and Sol Duc River has some of the best steelhead fishing in the state.
 The design allows him and his wife to arrive at this remote location, open up the cabin, and get to fishing as quickly as possible.